-This genetic testing is done during a pregnancy to see if a developing baby has a genetic disease based on risk factors seen in them or in their family history.
-Prenatal testing is right for people who have an increased risk to have a child with a genetic condition and want to know about their child’s genetic health during the pregnancy.
+This pregnancy genetic testing is done during a pregnancy to see if a developing baby has a genetic disease based on risk factors seen in them or in their family history.
+Prenatal genetic testing is right for people who have an increased risk to have a child with a genetic condition and want to know about their child’s genetic health during the pregnancy.

 This genetic testing helps you understand if your/your family member’s health problems are due to a genetic condition.
 Diagnostic testing is right for people who want to know if there is a genetic cause to explain medical problems that they/their family members have.